 First and foremost, the Knight must

-be a recognized proponent of chivalry.
+be a proponent of today's chivalry.
 His personal commitment must

 a matter of soul, of personal authenticity.

-it from desire alone, or a single good deed.
+it as a fantasy, or from desire alone, or a single good deed.
 It would be meaningless

 otherwise.
 Knighthood is a second birth.
 It involves the pangs of